futurice/maximum-aittack/rally-dreamer/README.md

 Please pay attention to the following game settings:

+- Set the resolution to 1280 x 1024 windowed
 - Disable all HUD items by setting "Entire HUD" to "Off".
 - Cycle camera so that it does not display any parts of the car.
 This is done by pressing `C` by default.